Using Ucommerce in a load balance environment

 By default, RavenDB runs in embedded mode on the web server.
 Move RavenDB to its own machine so they don't compete for resources.
 Change the IRavenDbStoreProvider as described here Run RavenDB as an IIS application Don't forget to set the URL for the new RavenDB instance in the component configuration.

 Ucommerce mainly caches Products and related information (Orders, in particular, are NOT cached).
 If the cached information is updated infrequently, from a nightly import or similar, manual invalidating the cache on each of the web servers would make it work.
 It could be as simple as creating a Web Services endpoint, that calls ICacheProvider.ClearCache().
 The import script could call each of the web servers after the product import is complete.
 A more complex solution could be made with events and queues to ensure that the web servers clear the cache.

 If Products and other cached data are changed more frequently, using a distributed cache is a better (and more complex) solution.

 NHibernate Cache uses a provider-based model, and the default SysCache provider can be swapped out with another.
 Alternatively, since SysCache uses ASP.NET Cache, the provider for ASP.NET Cache can also be changed.

 The important part is that the Cache is distributed (accessible from all the web servers) so that they share a single common state.
-Popular choices are MemCached, Reddis and NCache, but it's important to pick one that fits your needs and you are familiar with.
+Popular choices are MemCached, Reddis and NCache, but it is important to pick the one that fits your needs and you are familiar with.

 Other things to consider

-Most load balance environments can be configured with sticky sessions ensuring all request from a user always hits the same web server.
+Most load balance environments can be configured with sticky sessions ensuring that all the requests from a user always hit the same web server.
 This removes much of the complexity of having multiple web servers.